hgupta792/AgodaTakeHomeTest/readme.txt

 InventoryAPI:
 Assignment for inventory API is placed in root folder with name 'TakeHomeTest_InventoryAPI'.
 Tests for APIs are in different sheets. information regarding test environment too is in different sheet but same excel.

+Updates Needed:
+Updates to the inventory-apis in my opinion are placed in test-quotes-api-updates.txt file in root folder